JabRef/user-documentation/en/LabelPatterns.md

 -   **:upper**: Forces the text inserted by the field marker to be in uppercase.
 For example, **\[auth:upper\]** expands the last name of the first author in uppercase.
 -   **:(x)**: Replace x by any string.
 The string between the parentheses will be inserted if the field marker preceding this modifier resolves to an empty value.
 For instance, the marker **\[volume:(unknown)\]** will return the entry's volume if set, and the string **unknown** if the entry's `volume` field is not set.

-If you haven't defined a key pattern for a certain entry type, the **Default key pattern** will be used.
-You can change the default pattern - its setting is above the list of entry types in the **Key pattern** section of the **Preferences** dialog.
+If you have not defined a key pattern for a certain entry type, the **Default pattern** will be used.
+You can change the default pattern - its setting is above the list of entry types in the **BibTeX key generator** section of the **Preferences** dialog.

 The default key pattern is \[auth\]\[year\], and this could produce keys like e.g. `Yared1998` If the key is not unique in the current database, it is made unique by adding one of the letters a-z until a unique key is found.
 Thus, the labels might look like: